Home » Uncategorized

 Category Archives: Uncategorized

-Board member and founder and co-instructor of the Greener Solutions course has recently published a good summary of the class in the Right Chemistry section of Insights at Greenbiz.com.
+Board member and founder/ co-instructor of the Greener Solutions course, Dr. Meg Schwarzman, has recently published a good summary of the class in the Right Chemistry section of Insights at Greenbiz.com.
 You can view the article here:

 Steelcase, the world’s largest furniture maker, and a partner in BCGC’s Fall 2016, Greener Solutions course, will join BCGC in a webinar hosted by the Green Chemistry and Commerce Council (GC3) on April 13 at 0900 PDT.
 The webinar will highlight Steelcase’s challenge to UC Berkeley’s graduate student team: brainstorm the concept of “modular polymer chemistry” with a focus on safer colorants that could be used in the company’s Node chair line.